 'call' Subroutine call instruction returning no value.
-Operand 0 is the function to call; operand 1 is the number of bytes of arguments pushed (in mode SImode, except it is normally a const\int); operand 2 is the number of registers used as operands.
+Operand 0 is the function to call; operand 1 is the number of bytes of arguments pushed as a const\int; operand 2 is the number of registers used as operands.

 On most machines, operand 2 is not actually stored into the RTL pattern.
 It is supplied for the sake of some RISC machines which need to put this information into the assembler code; they can put it in the RTL instead of operand 1.